How Much Does Garden Decking Cost?

 What additional costs might you need to pay when having new garden decking installed?

 As a result, you can expect to pay between £30 and £50 to have garden maintenance undertaken by a professional.
-It will likely fall somewhere in the lower area of this range.
+Although for regular maintenance, depending on the size of your garden, it's unlikely to be more than a couple of hour work.

 Garden Waste Removal Cost